schwarzlab-ccb/pyfraglib/docs/source/simulation/index.rst

    \text{loc}_{\text{adj}} &= \mu_{\text{mono}} + \Delta - \text{mode}_{\text{offset}}
    \end{aligned}

-This adjustment ensures that when users specify a mono-nucleosomal mean of 167 bp, the distribution peak appears at approximately 167 bp rather than having the peak shifted due to skewness.
+This adjustment ensures that when users specify a mono-nucleosomal mean of 167 bp, the distribution peak appears at approximately 167 bp rather than having the peak heavily shifted due to skewness.

 **Default Parameters:**